Diocese of Wichita

-The Diocese of Wichita (Dioecesis Wichitensis) is a Latin Catholic ecclesiastical territory, or diocese, of the Catholic Church in Kansas in the United States.
+The Diocese of Wichita (Dioecesis Wichitensis) is a diocese of the Catholic Church in Kansas in the United States.
 It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Kansas City in Kansas.

 Territory

-The Diocese of Wichita covers the following Kansas counties:

-Allen, Bourbon, Butler, Chase, Chautauqua, Cherokee, Cowley, Crawford, Elk, Greenwood, Harper, Harvey, Kingman, Labette, Marion, McPherson, Montgomery, Morris, Neosho, Reno, Rice, Sedgwick, Sumner, Wilson, and Woodson counties in south central and southeast Kansas.
+The Diocese of Wichita covers the following Kansas counties: Allen, Bourbon, Butler, Chase, Chautauqua, Cherokee, Cowley, Crawford, Elk, Greenwood, Harper, Harvey, Kingman, Labette, Marion, McPherson, Montgomery, Morris, Neosho, Reno, Rice, Sedgwick, Sumner, Wilson, and Woodson counties in south central and southeast Kansas.

-The diocese is home to 112,549 Catholics in 90 parishes.

 History

 1540 to 1850

-The earliest Catholic presence in present-day Kansas was during the 1540s, when Reverend, Juan de Padilla, the Spanish missionary priest, accompanied the Spanish explorer Francisco Vázquez de Coronado on his expedition through the region.
+The earliest Catholic presence in present-day Kansas was during the 1540s, when Juan de Padilla, a Spanish missionary priest, accompanied the explorer Francisco Vázquez de Coronado on his expedition through the region.

 During the 18th century, Kansas was under the jurisdictions of Spain and France.
 The few Catholics in the area were governed by the Diocese of Louisiana and the Two Floridas, based in New Orleans.
-After the Louisiana Purchase of 1803, Kansas became part of the United States.
+With the Louisiana Purchase of 1803, France ceded control of Kansas and other territories to the United States.

 The Vatican in 1826 erected the Diocese of St. Louis, which included Kansas and the vast Missouri Territory.
 During the early 1800s, Catholic missionaries started building chapels for their Native American converts.
 In 1847, Jesuit priests established the St. Mary's Mission in St. Marys in eastern Kansas, along the Oregon Trail, to evangelize the Potawatomi people.

 1850 to 1870

 Pope Pius IX in 1850 erected the Vicariate Apostolic of Indian Territory East of the Rocky Mountains.
-This huge jurisdiction contained the present-day states of Kansas, Nebraska, North and South Dakota, Colorado, Wyoming, and Montana.
-The pope named Reverend John Miège from St. Louis as the vicar apostolic.
+This huge jurisdiction covered the Catholics in the present-day states of Kansas, Nebraska, North and South Dakota, Colorado, Wyoming, and Montana.
+The pope named John Miège from St. Louis as the vicar apostolic.

 Miège arrived in 1851 at an Potawatomi encampment on the Kansas River.
 At that time, his vicariate contained five churches, eight priests, and 5,000 Catholics.
 He then moved to the Jesuit mission at St. Marys.
 Miège conducted extensive pastoral visitations throughout the vicariate, visiting Native American villages, forts, trading posts, and towns.
 He celebrated mass at these stops on the rear end of his wagon.

 In 1855, Miège moved his episcopal see in Leavenworth in eastern Kansas in order to better minister to the growing number of Catholic European settlers there.
 By this time, the vicariate had a Catholic population of 5,000, with 3,000 Native American converts.
 It was served by eight priests in 11 missions and 18 stations.

 In 1857, the Vatican suppressed the Vicariate of the Indian Territory, creating instead the Vicariate of Kansas, including all of Kansas.
 Miège was named vicar of the new vicariate.
 Miège erected an episcopal residence in Leavenworth in 1863.